catharinadepari/essay/README.md

 ```
 <br>

-With meta tag, the web map designs will change/adapt based on different use and user contexts, and the computing system could be held in hand, such as a smartphone or tablet (*mobile device*) with code:
+With meta tag, the web map designs will **change/adapt based on different use and contexts** where the computing system could be held in hand, such as a smartphone or tablet (*mobile device*).
+The code used for the developers for this function is:
 <br>

 ```